A tropical version of Hilbert polynomial (in dimension one): Sharp bounds on the tropical entropy

 \subsection{Sharp upper bound on the tropical entropy in case of a single bounded edge of Newton polygon}

-The last theorem is an upper bound on $H(a)$ in case of a single bounded edge of Newton polygon ${\cal N} (a)$.
-We conjecture that this bound holds for an arbitrary vector $a$.
-We mention that in \cite{G20} a weaker upper bound $1-1/n$ was established for an arbitrary vector $a$.
-Together with the result $H(a)=1-2/(n+1)$ for a vector $a=(a_0,\dots,a_n)$ with $a_0=\cdots=a_n=0$ \cite[Example 5.2]{G20} it demonstrates the sharpness of the obtained upper bound.
+The last theorem is an upper bound on $H(\vec a)$ in case of a single bounded edge of Newton polygon ${\cal N} (\vec a)$.
+We conjecture that this bound holds for an arbitrary vector $\vec a$.
+We mention that in \cite{G20} a weaker upper bound $1-1/n$ was established for an arbitrary vector $\vec a$.
+Together with the result $H(\vec a)=1-2/(n+1)$ for a vector $a=(a_0,\dots,a_n)$ with $a_0=\cdots=a_n=0$ \cite[Example 5.2]{G20} it demonstrates the sharpness of the obtained upper bound.
+The full proof will be provided in the future.

-\begin{theorem} If Newton polygon for $a$ has only one bounded edge then $H(a)\leqslant 1 - \frac{2}{n + 1}.$ \end{theorem} {\bf Proof}.
+\begin{theorem} If Newton polygon for $\vec a$ has only one bounded edge then $H(\vec a)\le 1 - \frac{2}{n + 1}.$ \end{theorem} {\bf Proof}.
 For convenience we make a suitable affine transformation such that $a_0 = a_n = 0.$

 Consider the polyhedral complex $D(s).$ It is a union of a finite number of polyhedra such that each of these polyhedra $Q$ satisfies the following conditions.
-For every $0\leqslant j\leqslant s - n$ there exists a pair $0\leqslant i_1 < i_2\leqslant n$ such that
+For every $0\le j\le s - n$ there exists a pair $0\le i_1 < i_2\le n$ such that

 for any $(z_1, \dots, z_s)\in Q.$

 $\quad$

 For every $Q$ we consider the following \textit{restriction graph} $RG(Q):$ \begin{itemize} \item vertices are the indices of coordinates from $1$ to $s;$ \item there is an edge between vertices $i$ and $j$ if there is a linear condition of the form $y_i + \gamma = y_j$ which is true for all $(y_1, \dots, y_s)\in Q.$ \end{itemize} Let us notice that $RG(Q)$ is the union of connected components where each component is the complete subgraph.
 Moreover, the dimension of $Q$ equals the number of components of $RG(Q)$ (cf. \cite{G22}).